khinsen/MMTK/Doc/mmtk.rst

 MMTK was designed to make the addition of force field terms and the implementation of other force fields as easy as possible.
-Force field terms can be defined in Python (for ease of implementation) or in C or Fortran (for efficiency).
+Force field terms can be defined in Python (for ease of implementation) or in Cython, C, or Fortran (for efficiency).
 This is described in the developer's guide.

 Units
 =====